Wawvi/AdventOfCode2021/ReadME.md

 Programming exercises.
 Excercises will be done in Julia > Python > R.

-Objective : Get used to Julia DataFrames.jl and Python pandas.
+Goal : Get used to Julia DataFrames.jl and Python pandas.